 Established on 31 July 1998 by a Resolution of the UP Board of Regents, the Information Management Service (IMS) serves as the information technology support arm of the University.
-The IMS has five major functions, namely:
+The IMS has five major or core functions, namely:

 Vision and Mission

 Vision: The Information Management Service (IMS) envisions the University of the Philippines Manila as being able to optimize information and communications technology (ICT) in efficiently carrying out its mission towards attaining the vision of being an outstanding and relevant institution of higher learning .

 Mission: The IMS serves as the information and communications technology (ICT) arm of the University.
 It helps the University keep pace with the digital age by innovating and making use of appropriate technology attuned to its funding capacity.